Should You Create an Online Course or a Membership Site?

 Business goals

-Your business goals also play an important role in deciding whether creating an online course or a membership site is the better option for you.
-You need to ask yourself if you’re looking to do this part-time or want to generate a full-time income from this.
+Your business goals also play an essential role in deciding whether creating an online course or a membership site is your best option.
+You need to ask yourself if you want to do this part-time or generate a full-time income from this.

-Choosing to create a membership site is great if you’re looking to put in the time and effort on a daily basis and expect to generate a recurring income from subscribers.
-You can charge members a monthly or yearly fee based on what works best for your business in exchange for premium content every day.
+Creating a membership site is excellent if you’re looking to put in the time and effort daily and expect to generate recurring income from subscribers.
+In exchange for daily premium content, you can charge members a monthly or yearly fee based on what works best for your business.

 On the other hand, creating an online course is a more “hands-off” approach.
 This essentially means that you create content once and then offer it for purchase to customers forever.
 For instance, you can create an online course for “creating SEO-friendly blog posts” and let learners keep it forever after paying a one-time fee.
-This can be done as a side-project along with running other important operations of your business as you don’t have to constantly worry about updating your content.
+This can be done as a side-project and running other essential business operations as you don’t have to constantly worry about updating your content.

 Some membership site owners produce an online course as a minimum viable product (MVP).
 This is a great way to test out the demand for their offering.
 If the online course gets lots of steady sales, they create a membership program around it